UniversalDependencies/docs/_no-dep/dep.md

 shortdef: 'unspecified dependency'
 ---

-This document is a placeholder for the language-specific documentation for `dep`.
+A dependency is labeled as dep when a system is unable to determine a more precise dependency relation between two words.
+This relation is not used for Norwegian.